luclemo/jekyll-starter/README.md

 This is _not_ a theme.
 It's just a directory with some good starter bits:

-#### A very basic file structure 📂
+### A very basic file structure 📂

-- I've included stuff nearly every project needs: a `404` and `about` page.
+- I've included stuff nearly every project needs: a `404` and `about` page and useful config stuff.
 - Blog structure and permalinks are a pain to set up so I've included it.
-Don't want it?
+Don't want/need a blog it?
 Just delete the `_posts` directory and `blog.md` file.
 Done.

-#### Minimal styling 🎨
+### Minimal styling 🎨

 - A few SCSS variables (colors & fonts)
 - A few handy mixins (like really, there are 3)
 - A bunch of empty sass partials for organization.
 Use 'em or don't.

-#### Do I need Gulp … Grunt … PostCSS … la-la-la ? 👯
+### Do I need Gulp … Grunt … PostCSS … la-la-la ? 👯

 - Nope.
-If all you're after is live reload and autoprefixing, it just works out of the box.
+If all you're after is livereload and autoprefixing, it just works out of the box.
 However, you can definitely use all of the above instead.

 ## Getting started 🚦